-Caregiving is deeply rooted in cultural traditions-such as collectivist family models, intergenerational caregiving norms, and traditional healing practices.
-Many families, especially adult children, provide unpaid care while balancing full-time work.
-This leads to financial strain, emotional stress, and social isolation, especially in communities with limited access to respite services, caregiver training, or paid support.
+Caregiving is deeply rooted in cultural traditions, with many families-especially adult children-providing unpaid care while balancing full-time work.
+This leads to financial strain, emotional stress, and social isolation, with limited access to respite or training.

 Older Adults as Caregivers: